 I also feel that the month of July can be quite good for traveling solo to Mcleodganj or backpacking.
 During that time of the year, the monsoons arrive in Mcleodganj and hence the weather is lovely.

-A lot of people travel to Dharamshala and Mcleodganj in winters as well but personally, I avoid the winter season.
+A lot of people travel to Dharamshala and Mcleodganj in winter as well but personally, I avoid the winter season.
 Winters make me less efficient to travel.
-Also, the days are shorter which implies less of day time exploration.
+Also, the days are shorter which implies less daytime exploration.

 Where should Solo Travelers, Backpackers and Budget Travelers Stay in Mcleodganj ?